 The brewery opens most days at 3:30 in the afternoon but I had forgotten it was the weekend and on them and holidays, it’s 3:00 instead.
 It was about 3:10 when we arrived and though we still had a good half hour back to Schesslitz, my wife knew I couldn’t not go in.
 It being my birthday, she offered not the slightest rebuttal, despite our bus’s departure in a bit less than an hour.
 We ordered both beers on the chalk board, a Bock and a Helles.
 We paid on their arrival and obviously drank them earnestly.
 There was little time to waste.

 Both were excellent and though this Bock would warrant the moniker quaffable, Bocks really don’t lend themselves to being drunk quickly.
 So, we got back on the trail with just about a half hour to our bus.
 Needless to say, our walk was even more earnest than our drinking had been.
 With all our winter clothes, we worked up quite a sweat and got to the bus stop with about three minutes to spare.
 My wife hadn’t complained on the walk back but you could see she was relieved to have made it back in time.
-The next bus wouldn’t be another two hours and the Drei Kronen was closed (the dreaded village midday break) until just about that time.
+The next bus wouldn’t be for another two hours and the Drei Kronen was closed (the dreaded village midday break) until just about that time.
 We’d have likely had to walk all the way to Memmelsdorf, a good 90 minutes away on foot.
-These beers really were worth the walk but how much walking they were worth, I was glad to not find out.
+These beers really were worth the walk but how much walking they were worth, I was glad not to find out.